 - Representatives from single-sponsored, investment, corporate, and institutional newsletters

-- Bloggers who do not publish health news on a regular basis (e.g., company-sponsored blogs in which the blogger is paid to publish posts or content that may be created by advertisers)
+- Bloggers who write for company-sponsored blogs in which the blogger is paid to publish posts or content that may be created by advertisers

 Annual Meeting Policies